quantstamp/CarryToken_Review/README.md

 # Security Audit

-Quantstamp's objective was to evaluate the QuarkChain ERC20-based token and crowdsale contracts for security-related issues, code quality, and adherence to best-practices.
+Quantstamp's objective was to evaluate the Carry Protocol ERC20-based token and crowdsale contracts for security-related issues, code quality, and adherence to best-practices.

 Possible issues include (but are not limited to):